johnsantos-wag/wag-javascript-style-guide/README.md

 });
 ```

-- Use `it` instead of `test` when creating the test and add the convetion of "it should..."
+- Use `it` instead of `test` when creating the test and follow the convetion of "it should..."

-> `it` is much more easy to understand when creating test cases like you are just reading a normal sentence (grammatically correct as well)
+> `it` is much more easy to understand when creating test cases like you are just reading a normal sentence

 ```js
 // bad